OsaidM/CohortDataStrucuters/README.md

 1. concepts in the first hour.
 2. implementing the algorithm, in the second hour.
-3. after the second hour everyone is free to go, but we recomend in our case to solve a leetcode problem. and then you are reaaaaaally free to go. so it's optional `illa shway`.
+3. after the second hour everyone is free to go, but we recomend in our case to solve a leetcode problem(algorithm). and then you are reaaaaaally free to go. so it's optional `illa shway`.
 ---